oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 <!-- -->

-*   glusterConsistencyGroupRestore - allows for all the volumes which have a snapshot in the mentioned CG to be restored that point in time
+*   <big>glusterConsistencyGroupRestore<big> - allows for all the volumes which have a snapshot in the mentioned CG to be restored that point in time
     -   Input
         -   cgName
     -   Output